beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 If you do use the `AI_PASSIVE`, flag, then you can pass `NULL` in the `nodename` (since `bind()` will fill it in for you later).

-Continuing on with the input paramters, you'll likely want to set `ai_family` to `AF_UNSPEC` which tells `getaddrinfo()` to look for both IPv4 and IPv6 addresses.
+Continuing on with the input parameters, you'll likely want to set `ai_family` to `AF_UNSPEC` which tells `getaddrinfo()` to look for both IPv4 and IPv6 addresses.
 You can also restrict yourself to one or the other with `AF_INET` or `AF_INET6`.